TayshawnH/twitter-sentiment-analysis/README.md

 Run "training_model_LR.py"

+## NOTE FOR WINDOWS USERS
-NOTE: If you are on a windows machine, running the command from step 1 might not work for you.
-In that case, open the requirements file and manually install the required packages.
+If you are on a windows machine, running the command from step 1 might not work for you.
+In that case, open the requirements file and manually install the required packages listed.